imthebest9/to-do-app/README.md

 * Edit Tasks: Click the edit icon to modify an existing task.
 * Complete Tasks: Click the check icon to mark a task as completed.
 * Delete Tasks: Click the trash icon to remove a task.
+* Sort Tasks: Sort the tasks by the completion status.
 * Persistent Storage: Tasks are stored in localStorage to persist across page reloads.

 ## Getting Started